Our Lady of La Salette Cathedral, Antsirabe

-The Our Lady of La Salette Cathedral (Notre-Dame-de-la-Salette is a religious building that serves as a cathedral of the Roman Catholic Church and is located in Antsirabe, the third-largest city in the island country of Madagascar.
+The Our Lady of La Salette Cathedral (Notre-Dame-de-la-Salette is a cathedral of the Catholic Church and is located in Antsirabe, the third-largest city in the island country of Madagascar.

 History

 A small clay church had been established by French priest Father Dupuy prior to 1900.
 At the start of the century the missionaries of Our Lady of La Salette arrived in Antsirabe and in 1908 built a church that was 22 meters long, 16 meters wide, 8 meters high, with a bell tower 14 meters high.

 In 1921 with the establishment of the Diocese of Antsirabe, Monsignor François Dantin ordered that a new church would be built, as the previous one was too small for the growing Catholic population in Madagascar.
 Dantin also ordered that this church would be the cathedral for the new diocese.